vemonet/nanopub-rs/lib/docs/docs/index.md

 Experience `nanopub-rs` in action!
 Visit the **[playground page](playground.html)** to sign Nanopublications, or generate and register a new key pair, directly in your browser using the NPM version of this library.

-!!! bug "Feedback welcome"

-    **Facing a bug or have suggestions?** We welcome your input and feedback!
+> **💡 Facing a bug or have suggestions?** We welcome your input and feedback!
 If you encounter any issues or have ideas to enhance this tool, please [create an issue](https://github.com/vemonet/nanopub-rs/issues) on our GitHub repository.